 In all three cases, the mathematical expectation (the arithmetical mean) of the profitability equals 10%.
 From this perspective, the trading systems do not differ.
 In terms of drawdown, the considered systems are also equal, since unprofitable periods (drawdowns) are not observed in any of them.
 But, the results of these three systems are not identical.
 How do they differ?
 If look closely, then it should be noted that variation of the profit value in every separately taken month, with respect to its average value is not the same.
 This spread of values (sometimes called the volatility of the portfolio) measures the standard deviation.
 Let’s compare the indicator of the standard deviation for the given selections:

-Calculation of the volatility.
 Historical and implied volatility which we discussed in the article are calculated using the standard deviation.
 The volatility is none other than the standard deviation of the logarithmic profitability of the instrument on an annualized basis.
 Historical volatility is an important concept for the trader.
 It reflects the activity of trading and asset riskiness, as the degree of its variability.
-Implied volatility plays an important role in the assessment of the option cost.
+Implied volatility plays an important role in the assessment of the options cost.

 Bollinger Bands is common technical indicator; it estimates the supposed boundaries of the asset movement depending on the volatility in the past.
 The values of the indicator boundaries are calculated as standard deviation from moving average for the specified period.
 Double standard deviation is usually used; the probability to exceed this boundary for the random value equals 13.6%.
 In this case it is convenient to set and adjust the levels of decision-loss and fixation of the profit on these levels.
 But we should not forget that the hypothesis of the normal distribution is not always satisfied for the prices of financial assets.
 Below you can see Bollinger Bands built from the simple moving average with period = 20 and double standard deviation on the day chart of the currency pair EUR/USD.